-Should an Employer or a Freelancer at any time decide to cancel an accepted bid project the project will move into a disputed phase whereby Jobvir will investigate and make a decision on which party wins the dispute (See ‘Disputes Resolution’).
+Should a Hirer or a Virtual Service Provider at any time decide to cancel an accepted bid project the project will move into a disputed phase whereby Jobvir will investigate and make a decision on which party wins the dispute (See ‘Disputes Resolution’).

 This section gives you ‘balance’ and ‘transaction’ tabs.

 Available is the total credit you have minus any current projects that are currently locked for bidding.

 Working Project is the total of current projects locked for bidding.
 The amount for each project will be paid to you once the projects are complete.
 Should there be a dispute and the ruling is in your favor, you will receive the amount that was bid for the project back in your available credit.

 Pending withdrawal is any amount you have requested to be paid out to you.
 (This is the bid amount that the employer accepted in your bid for the project minus jobvir’s commission percentage and your chosen gateways transaction fees if any).